Djeidi Gassama: Rangers

 On 15 July 2025, Gassama joined Scottish Premiership club Rangers on a four-year deal.
-A week later, he made his debut as a second half substitute and subsequently scored on his debut in Rangers' UEFA Champions League qualifier against Panathinaikos in a 2–0 victory.
+A week later, he made his debut as a second-half substitute and subsequently scored on his debut in Rangers' UEFA Champions League qualifier against Panathinaikos in a 2–0 victory.

 International career

 Born in Mauritania, Gassama represented France at youth international level.
 In September 2022, he was called up to the France under-20 team for two friendly matches against Tunisia.

+In March 2026, Gassama received his first call-up to the Mauritania national team.
+On 27 March 2026, he made his debut for Mauritania in a 2–1 loss to Argentina.